-The ruins is formerly a chapel called Nossa Senhora (Our Lady of the Hill) and was built by a Portuguese sea captain as a way of giving thanks for surviving enemy attacks while sailing the South China sea.
+The ruins is formerly a chapel called Nossa Senhora (Our Lady of the Hill) and were built by a Portuguese sea captain as a way of giving thanks for surviving enemy attacks while sailing the South China Sea.
 The church accommodated St. Francis Xavier, a Jesuit missionary during his visits to Melaka between 1545 and 1553.
 He was buried here in 1553 before his remains were transferred to Goa, India.
-It was later renamed as the Church of Annunciation and an additional storey and tower was built.
+It was later renamed as the Church of Annunciation and an additional storey and tower were built.
 The Dutch turned it into a Protestant church and renamed it as St. Paul’s Church.
 Inside the ruins, you will see tombstones along the walls and floors.
 Overlooking the Chapel Hill is the view of the city and its coastline.

 A’ FAMOSA FORT (PORTA DE SANTIAGO)

 The Portuguese also built the A’ Famosa fortress when they captured Melaka.
 Porta de Santiago is one of the four main entrances to the fortress built in 1511.
 The rest of the fortress was badly damaged during the Dutch Invasion.

 This ship museum is fashioned after a Portuguese ship that sank off the coast of Melaka.
 Inside you will get to know more about Melaka’s maritime history.

 Operating Hours: Open Daily 0900 AM – 0500 PM

 Built along Melaka riverbank, you surely won’t miss this one.
 It is the first and largest watermill in Malaysia.
 The 13-meter tall replica represents the glory of Melaka when it was still one of the most important ports in the world.